-The Autism Transitional Classroom is a classroom designed to extend highly specialized, intensive support for up to six children with Autism Spectrum Disorders.
+The Autism Transitional Classroom is a classroom designed to extend highly specialized, intensive support for up to six children with Autism Spectrum Disorder.
 The skills, techniques and curriculum are translated into special education strategies by a teaching staff with an effective knowledge base and practical skills to successfully integrate students into the educational setting.

-School aged students who are over six years of age and have not reached their twelfth birthday may also benefit from a short-term placement in the Autism Transitional Classroom.
+School aged students who are over six years of age and have not reached their twelfth birthday may benefit from a short-term placement in the Autism Transitional Classroom.
 The program aims to support students with Autism Spectrum Disorder by providing temporary but very intensive support and assessment.
 The focus of the Autism Transitional Classroom is to implement a process for helping children make a successful transition to their home school.
+Students attend the program at St. Angela Merici Catholic School in Chatham.